a-gupta123/strategy-backtester/README.md

 The trading signal is defined as:

 $Signal_t$ = 1 if $MA_{fast}(t) > MA_{slow}(t)$, else 0

 To avoid look-ahead bias, positions are applied with a one-day lag:

 $Position_{t+1} = Signal_t$

-The strategy is either fully invested (long SPY) or fully out of the market.
+This strategy is either fully invested (long SPY) or fully out of the market.

 ---